Clinically Enhanced Pharmacist Independent Prescribing

 The programme consists of the following:

-- 12 study days (four blocks of three days), held at Cardiff University during the week
+- 12 study days (six blocks of two days), held either online or at Cardiff University during the week

 - directed and self-directed study

-- 90 hours under the supervision of the Designated Medical Practitioner or the Designated Supervising Medical Practitioner (DSMP) as they are referred to in Wales
+- 90 hours under the supervision of the Designated Prescribing Practitioner (DPP)

-You’ll participate in 12 study days which are split into four blocks of three days.
+You’ll participate in 12 study days which are split into six blocks of two days.
+Three of the six study blocks are currently delivered online.
 Our teaching methods include a mixture of lectures, workshops, case studies and discussions.
 Consultation skills and patient assessment skills are of fundamental importance to the new prescriber, and we will therefore focus your learning in these areas.
 We will also involve you in realistic consultation scenarios involving real patients with real conditions in a controlled environment, as well as consultations with professional healthcare actors.
 By video recording some of these practice consultations, you’ll be able to reflect upon and critique your own skills.
 We have received exceptional feedback from previous students regarding these 'real-life' teaching methods.
 In order to successfully pass the programme, you must attend all the study days (100% attendance required).

 Directed and self-directed learning

 We will provide directed learning, guiding you to the appropriate reading in relation to the prescribing competencies you’ll be developing.
 You’ll also be expected to undertake specific directed reading in relation to patient assessment skills.
 This involves reading about the anatomy of the human body, as well as the assessment of the different human body systems.
-On-line resources are also available to help you develop your numeracy skills.
+On-line resources are also available to help complement the teaching and to help you develop these skills.

-Based on the current GPhC requirement, you will need to have a minimum of 90 hours of supervised time with the DSMP.
+Based on the current GPhC requirement, you will need to have a minimum of 90 hours of supervised time with the DPP.
 This time will give you the chance to critically reflect and apply the principles of prescribing to your scope of practice.
+Of the 90 hours, at least 45 hours needs to be directly with your DPP and the remainder can be with other agreed healthcare professionals.
+At least 20 hours needs to be spent with medics in the same scope of practice for portfolio related activities

 Throughout the programme, you’ll undergo a range of assessments to ensure that all the learning outcomes for the programme are met.
 You will need to pass every assessment to successfully complete the course as there is no compensation between assessments.
 The GPhC also makes it clear that if, in any assessment, a student fails to identify a serious problem or gives an answer which would cause harm to a patient, the student must fail the programme overall.